Set local run-time options

 2 - The same as 1, but sets this option for current thread (not only for current function).

-slowmouse Mouse commands.
-Use to make mouse movements slower, and possibly more reliable in some windows.
-Immediately move the mouse pointer to the specified point.
-1 - Slowly move the mouse pointer.
-The speed depends on the macro speed (spe) and on the distance.
+slowmouse Mouse commands (mou, lef, rig, mid, dou).
+Move mouse immediately.
+1 - move mouse slowly.
+The speed depends on macro speed (spe) and on the distance.

 keymark (QM 2.2.0) key.
 Read more in remarks.
 Use correct scancodes.